colinsauze/dataaid-gettingstarted/_episodes/04-sunpyter.md

 While a final solution is still yet to arrive, for the time being we have developed a workaround called Sunpyter.
 Sunpyter automatically requests that the Sunbird queue manager allocates some compute resources on the CDT compute nodes, launches the Jupyter notebook server on these resources, creates a tunnel allowing your computer to connect to the notebook server running on the compute node, and then releases the resources when you terminate the process.

-Sunpyter is available from [GitHub][sunpyter].
-Because currently the Sunpyter repository contains some private information specific to this event, the repository is private on GitHub; if you do not already have access, then raise a hand and let us know so we can add you.
+Sunpyter is available from [GitHub][sunpyter]. **Because currently the Sunpyter repository contains some private information specific to this event, the repository is private on GitHub; if you do not already have access, then ask for help.**

+## Downloading Sunpyter

 Clone the repository to your local computer (not to the CDT gateway node).
 You can do this with HTTPS, or if you've already set up SSH keys on GitHub, then you can use SSH instead: